Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 #### Spirit's Rest
 Old district surrounding an ancient communal and worship site turned into public memorial garden, honoring past mages along with famous Pharousians.
-Some old temples including the Church of Ashur is in the alleyways between the parks and a few residential buildings.
+Some old temples including the Church of Zefaelon is in the alleyways between the parks and a few residential buildings.

 #### The Hearthward